BendyLand/BendyLand/README.md

 👋 Hi, I'm Ben! (a.k.a. @BendyLand)

 🌱 I enjoy systems programming, particularly involving internal tooling, language design, and other low-level development.
 I often write software that simplifies complex workflows and enhances developer productivity.
-I also think game development is pretty nifty.
+I also think game development is pretty neat.

 💼 More professionally, I specialize in hard-to-solve bugs, cross-domain debugging, and making broken systems stable.